 Planning a Stay

 Rates at Mharo Khet begin at approximately $367 to $370 per night, positioning the property in the mid-to-upper tier of Jodhpur boutique accommodation without reaching the rates of the city's palace hotels.
-The property has no publicly listed phone number or website through standard channels, which makes booking through a travel specialist or a platform with confirmed inventory the practical approach for most guests.
+Booking through a travel specialist or a platform with confirmed inventory is the practical approach for most guests.
 The Manai village location places the property outside central Jodhpur, meaning a car transfer is required for city access; guests visiting primarily for the dining and land experience will find the separation from the city an asset.
 Those combining Mharo Khet with a wider Rajasthan circuit will find natural pairings toward Jaisalmer to the west or Udaipur to the south, with The Leela Palace Jaipur or The Oberoi Amarvilas in Agra as logical continuation points on a longer northern India itinerary.

 Pricing, Compared